2020 United States House of Representatives elections in New York: District 22

 The 22nd district is based in central New York and the Mohawk Valley, including the cities of Utica, Rome, Cortland and Binghamton.
-The incumbent is Democrat Anthony Brindisi, who flipped the district and was elected with 50.9% of the vote in 2018.
+The incumbent was Democrat Anthony Brindisi, who flipped the district and was elected with 50.9% of the vote in 2018.
 This was a rematch of the 2018 election where Brindisi unseated Tenney.

 The election went into lengthy legal proceedings during the counting of absentee ballots.
 Several errors by county boards of election were uncovered during the proceedings, affecting thousands of voters.

 The Oneida County Board of Elections used sticky notes to mark disputed ballots, which fell off and adhered to other ballots: this came to be called "stickygate".